IgorRidanovic/AfterEffects_to_DaVinci_Resolve/README.md

 Notes and depencencies:

 This is the Windows version.
 Customize the send variable for MacOS and Linux.
 Requires Resolve Studio V15 and above.
+This is the non-free version of Resolve.
 The script requires Meta Fide Projector from www.metafide.com.